heseltime/daily-reports/README.md

 If you know have a setup that looks like this in terms of directory structure, including some test daily reports ...

 ```
+| daily-reports: script code and actual text files with daily reports (**manual** part)
 |-- .env file with OPENAI_API_KEY
 |-- generate_report.py
 |-- 20240101.txt, 20240102.txt, ... daily reports are **manual**
 |-- 01/, 02/, ... archived daily reports
+| progress-reports: the **generated** output gets moved to a directory on the level of daily reports, for easy handling
 ```

 ... you are good to call the python script, in one of these ways, and after activating the virtual environment: